Phantom (1922 film): Plot

+In a prologue, Gerhart Hauptmann is shown walking in the countryside, holding a book.

-The film is told in an extended flashback.
-Lorenz Lubota (Alfred Abel), is a clerk in a minor government office, an aspiring poet, and a member of a family headed by a worrisome mother who has a tense relationship with a daughter, Melanie, whom the mother believes works as a prostitute.
-One day, while Lorenz is walking to work, a woman (Lya De Putti) driving two white horses hits him in the road, knocking him to the ground.
-Physically, he is unharmed, but from that point forward, the woman in the carriage (named Veronika) consumes his every thought.
+The film continues in an extended flashback.
+Lorenz Lubota is a clerk in a minor town hall office, an aspiring poet, and a member of a family headed by a worried mother who has a tense relationship with her daughter, Melanie, whom the mother believes to be working as a prostitute.

+One day, while Lorenz is walking to work, a woman driving a carriage with two white horses hits him in the road, knocking him to the ground.
+Physically, he is unharmed, but from that point forward, the woman in the carriage consumes his every thought.

-His obsession with Veronika costs him his job when he fails to show up for work and threatens his boss for accusing him of stalking her.
-Believing his poems will be published and anticipating a meeting with a publisher, Lorenz asks his Aunt Schwabe (Grete Berger)—a cutthroat pawnbroker—for money to buy a new suit.
-Schwabe's assistant, Wigottschinski (Anton Edthofer), encourages Lorenz to celebrate and they reunite with Lorenz's sister, who becomes Wigottschinski's girlfriend.
-Unable to contact Veronika, who is wealthy and engaged to someone of her own class, Lorenz instead begins courting a golddigger who looks like Veronika (also played by Lya De Putti), lavishing her with expensive things, all the while reliving the day he was run over in his mind again and again.
-In the meantime Lorenz's mother's health begins to deteriorate due to her worries over her son's and her daughter's actions, and Lorenz's friend Marie (Lil Dagover) and her father learn that Lorenz's poems will not be published after all.
+His obsession with the woman, whom he discovers is named Veronika, costs him his job when he fails to show up for work and threatens his boss for accusing him of stalking her.
+Believing his poems will be published and anticipating a meeting with a publisher, Lorenz asks his Aunt Schwabe, a cutthroat pawnbroker, for money to buy a new suit.
+Aunt Schwabe's assistant, Wigottschinski, encourages Lorenz to celebrate and they accidentally meet Lorenz's sister Melanie, who has left home, in a night club.
+She becomes Wigottschinski's girlfriend.

+Unable to contact Veronika, who is wealthy and engaged to someone of her own class, Lorenz instead begins courting Mellitta, a gold digger who looks like Veronika, lavishing her with expensive gifts, all the while reliving the day he was run over in his mind again and again.
+His need for money increases.
+Meanwhile, Lorenz's mother's health begins to deteriorate due to her worries over her son's and her daughter's actions; and Lorenz's friend Marie and her father learn that Lorenz's poems will not be published after all.

-Wigottschinski swindles more money out of Schwabe and gives Lorenz a sizable amount.
-However, Aunt Schwabe becomes suspicious and discovers that Lorenz will not be a published poet, and she angrily demands that he pay back the money after three days or else she will notify the police.
+Wigottschinski persuades Lorenz to swindle more money out of Aunt Schwabe, and gives Lorenz a sizable amount.
+However, Aunt Schwabe becomes suspicious and discovers that Lorenz will not be a published poet, and she angrily demands that he pay back the money in three days or else she will notify the police.
 Desperate, Lorenz agrees to Wigottschinski's plan to break into her house after she has gone to sleep and to steal enough money to pay back the loan.
 She wakes up and discovers them, running to the window to call for the police.
 A struggle ensues, and Wigottschinski kills her, while Melanie runs off and eventually briefly reunites with her mother before disappearing.

 Lorenz is arrested and sent to prison.
-After his release, the film returns to the present, where Lorenz is finishing writing his life story down, in an attempt to purge his mind from the phantom woman who continually hits him in her carriage.
-Lorenz also now has a new life with Marie.
+After his release, the film returns to the present, where Lorenz is finishing writing his life story, in an attempt to purge from his mind the phantom woman who repeatedly drives away from him in her carriage.
+Lorenz now has a new life, married to Marie.